TypQxQ/Query-Endstop-Continuesly-in-Klipper/README.md

  - ENDSTOP= The name of the endstop to query.
  - TRIGGERED= The state the endstop should be in.
 0 or 1.
    Default is 1, Triggered.
  - ATEMPTS= The number of atempts to query the endstop.
-Default is continuesly.
+Default is continuously.
 ```

 ## Examples